 Between the RAA 2013 Spec and this policy, the original recommendation seems to have been addressed.
 Anything not addressed was clearly not deemed to be important for inclusion by the community, the GNSO and the board who all approved the PPSAI PDP Final Report.

 The subgroup proposes no new recommendations at this time specific to the prior RT's recommendation.
 However, the subgroup intends to track the progress of the PPSAI IRT and consider recommendation(s) if necessary.
-At this point, the subgroup has identified the following issues:
+At this point, the subgroup has identified the following issues, based on the status of PPSAI policy implementation as of July 2018.
+These issues are subject to update as implementation continues.

+:

 Issue #1: The RT views with concern the current intent of ICANN to fund the privacy/proxy service accreditation program by charging providers accreditation and annual fees comparable to the fees payable by ICANN accredited registrars as such fees could have an effect counterproductive to the goal of the program.
 Creating a cost barrier next to the new policy requirements at a time that the use of such services is expected to decline due to GDPR is likely to cause low adoption of the accreditation program by providers.